brutella/hkcam/SNAPSHOTS.md

 Taking snapshots is an essential feature of any security camera.
 For example you want to take a snapshot once motion is detected in room.
-But there are currently no IP cameras which supports that via HomeKit.
+But there are currently no IP cameras which support that via HomeKit.

 `hkcam` implements *Persistent Snapshots* with custom HomeKit characteristics.
 This means you can use this feature in HomeKit scenes and automations.

 ## Custom Characteristics

-The following characteristics are used to take, get and delete snapshots.
+The following characteristics are used to handle snapshots.

 - [TakeSnapshot](/take_snapshot.go) takes a snapshot.
 - [Assets](/assets.go) returns an index of all snapshots as JSON.